29 More Awesome Places to Visit in Honolulu

 9. Shorefyre *Breakfast, Lunch, Dinner, Drinks* – Waikiki

 This restaurant is always fairly full but there never seems to be a wait.
-I don’t often eat pork or beef but I have tried their 50/50 burger which is 50% bacon and 50% beef and it is AMAZING!!
+I don’t eat pork or beef very often but I have tried their 50/50 burger which is 50% bacon and 50% beef and it is AMAZING!!
 Highly recommend!!
 Also their garlic fries are pretty good.
 At the International Marketplace location you can pay an additional $10 per person to sit on their beautiful balcony where they have really great live music in the evenings.
 Happy hour is 4-6 pm.

 10. Nordstrom Gelato Bar *Dessert* – Ala Moana Center